Skip to content

 Wellsprings

-The Mitteler Rebbe
+Also known as The Mitteler Rebbe

-1773 CE1827 CE · AH · Lubavitch
+1773 CE1827 CE · Hasidic · Lubavitch

 Dov Baer Schneuri, known as the Mitteler Rebbe ('Middle Rebbe'), was the second leader of the Chabad-Lubavitch movement.
 Born around 1773, he succeeded his father, Rabbi Schneur Zalman of Liadi, the founder of Chabad, and led the movement from approximately 1812 until his death in 1827.
 Based in Lubavitch, in the Pale of Settlement, the Mitteler Rebbe further developed Chabad's distinctive approach to Hasidic thought, emphasizing profound contemplative practices and detailed systematic theology.
 He was known for his intellectual rigor and his ability to synthesize Kabbalistic concepts with rational philosophy.
 Though his tenure was relatively brief, he established many of the organizational and intellectual foundations that would sustain Chabad through subsequent generations and into the modern era.